PatrickMcGrath29/thegoodland/content/posts/2024-11-24-entering-into-the-joy-of-the-lord-our-bridegroom.md

 A brother named T. Austin-Sparks once said, "The joy of the Lord is having a people, be it ever so small, so despised, so weak, nevertheless, whose heart is set upon that which is according to His heart."

-If we want to enter into His joy, we must know what His joy is.
+If we want to enter into His joy we must know His heart.
 Oh Lord, may You open Your heart to us.
-Lord, reveal Your perfect and holy will to us!
+Show us Lord, where Your delight is!

 ### Our Need for Transformation